Lordlammington/PetstoreAPI/README.md

 # Pet Store API
+This is the reworked version of the petsore API done for a job interview at UNIFY solutions.

-#Original Business Requirements (What Was in the Email sent to me many moons ago)
+# **Business Requirements (The Email sent to me many moons ago)**

 ·  Browse Swagger documentation at https://petstore.swagger.io/